 Our business is to own containerships, charter them pursuant to long-term, fixed-rate charters and grow our fleet through additional accretive vessel acquisitions.
 We were incorporated on May 3, 2005.
 We acquired our first ten vessels on completion of our initial public offering and began substantial operations on August 12, 2005.
-Between August 12, 2005 and June 30, 2006 we took delivery of an additional six vessels.
+Between August 12, 2005 and September 30, 2006, we took delivery of an additional seven vessels.
 We deploy all our vessels on long-term, fixed-rate time charters to take advantage of the stable cash flow and high utilization rates that are typically associated with long-term time charters.
-The charters on the 16 vessels in our operating fleet as of June 30, 2006 have an average remaining initial term of 8.9 years plus certain options.
+The charters on the 17 vessels in our operating fleet as of September 30, 2006 have an average remaining initial term of 8.7 years plus certain options.
 Our primary objectives are to maintain a stable base dividend, while growing our business in order to increase distributable cash flow per share.

 We intend to continue our practice of acquiring vessels once we have entered into long-term, fixed-rate charters that begin at the time of delivery of the vessels, which we believe will provide us with stable future cash flows.
-We plan to expand our relationships with China Shipping Container Lines Company, Limited ("CSCL") and CP Ships Limited ("CP Ships"), as well as add new container liner company customers such as COSCO Container Lines Co., Ltd., ("COSCON").
+We plan to expand our relationships with China Shipping Container Lines Company, Limited ("CSCL") and HL Ships Limited ("HL Ships"), as well as add new container liner company customers such as COSCO Container Lines Co., Ltd. ("COSCON"), Mitsui O.S.K., Lines ("MOL") and A.P.
+Møller - Mærsk A/S ("APM").
 We believe that we will benefit from the continued growth of worldwide container demand, especially in certain high-growth markets, such as China, where we have strong existing customer relationships, and from the trend of container liner companies to outsource a portion of their vessel requirements to third party shipowners.
 We also believe that Seaspan Management Services Limited's (our "Manager") experience in working with container liner companies to provide ship design, drawing approval, construction supervision and brokering services will improve our ability to secure new customers.
 We intend to increase the size of our fleet through timely and selective acquisitions of new and secondhand containerships that we believe will be accretive to distributable cash flow per share.

 Currently, 12 containerships in our fleet are under time charters with China Shipping Container Lines (Asia) Co.
 Ltd., ("CSCL Asia"), as a result of a novation by China Shipping (Group) Company ("China Shipping").
 CSCL Asia, a British Virgin Islands company, is the wholly owned subsidiary of CSCL, a majority owned subsidiary of China Shipping.
-Four containerships in our fleet are under time charters with CP Ships USA, LLC ("CP USA"), a subsidiary of CP Ships.
+Five containerships in our fleet are under time charters with HL Ships USA, LLC ("HL USA"), a subsidiary of TUI AG.

-The remaining seven vessels completing our initial contracted fleet of 23 vessels are currently under construction at Samsung Heavy Industries Co.
+The remaining six vessels which we agreed to purchase at the time of our initial public offering are currently under construction at Samsung Heavy Industries Co.
 Ltd., ("Samsung").
-These seven vessels are subject to long-term, fixed-rate charters.
-Two of these vessels are chartered to CSCL Asia and five are under time charters with CP USA.
+These six vessels are subject to long-term, fixed-rate charters.
+Two of these vessels are chartered to China Shipping and four are under time charters with HL USA.
 In addition, we have agreed to purchase eight 2500 TEU vessels from Jiangsu Yangzijiang Shipbuilding, ("Jiangsu"), which have also been chartered to CSCL Asia.
 We have agreed to purchase an additional two 3500 TEU vessels, which are currently under construction, from Container Schiffahrts-GmbH & Co.
 KG Nr.
 1 and Conti 52.
 Container Schiffahrts-GmbH & Co.
 KG Nr.
 1, (collectively referred to herein as "Conti").
 These two 3500 TEU vessels are subject to long-term, fixed-rate charters to COSCON.

 All of our charter agreements are in good standing.
-The following table summarizes key facts regarding the 16 vessels in operation as of June 30, 2006:
+The following table summarizes key facts regarding the 17 vessels in operation as of September 30, 2006: